nwolverson/vscode-ide-purescript/README.md

 ## Installation and General Use

 This package relies on having [psc-ide](https://github.com/kRITZCREEK/psc-ide) installed.
-For use with PureScript compiler version *0.7.5* you should use [version 0.4.0](https://github.com/kRITZCREEK/psc-ide/releases/tag/0.4.0), for earlier compiler versions you instead need [0.3.0.0](https://github.com/kRITZCREEK/psc-ide/releases/tag/0.3.0.0).
+For use with PureScript compiler version *0.8.0* you should use [version 0.6.0](https://github.com/kRITZCREEK/psc-ide/releases/tag/0.6.0), for earlier compiler versions consult the `psc-ide` documentation.
 This runs a server process, `psc-ide-server`, to provide type information, completions, etc. This package will automatically start `psc-ide-server` in your project directory (port is configurable) and kill it when closing, if for some reason